henccadude/Asynchronous-JavaScript-API/README.md

 ## 🚀 Features

 - 🌎 Fetches the **country and city name** based on GPS coordinates
-- 🏴 Retrieves additional country details, such as **population, currency, and language**
 - 🛠️ Uses the **BigDataCloud** and **REST Countries** APIs
 - 🔥 Handles **API errors** and provides clear error messages if the request fails